joemoose/dungeoneers.d20/docs/combat.md

 !!! note

 	A new initiative order is determined at the beginning of every round of combat.

-If you'd like to use a more straightforward initiative system, see the [Appendix](appendix-d.md).
+!!! tip "Tips"

+	Use fast rounds tactically.

+	- If the GM indicates your opponent will take a slow round, you can act first with a single decisive action as a fast round.
+	- Beware: intelligent opponents will be doing this to you as well.

 ## Attacks